SchwarzIT/onyx/.changeset/fast-flies-try.md

 refactor(OnyxAvatar): update default initials

 Previously the initials were taken from the first two words.
-Now they will be used from the first and last word.
+Now they will be determined as described [here](https://github.com/SchwarzIT/onyx/issues/2454) by considering the locale.
+If the username contains unsupported characters (e.g. for some Korean characters) a fallback icon will be displayed.

 Example for "John Middlename Doe":